Troubles at Silicon Valley Bank ripple across Boston tech scene - The Boston Globe

-Local startups and investors who depended on Silicon Valley Bank, a key player in the tech economy, on Friday faced the ugly reality that their accounts may be frozen after the California-based financial institution was seized by regulators.
+Local startups and investors who depended on Silicon Valley Bank, a key player in the tech economy, are facing the ugly reality that their accounts may be frozen after the California-based financial institution was seized by regulators.

 The Federal Deposit Insurance Corp. took control of SVB on Friday, marking the second-largest bank failure in US history, after SVB’s growing losses due to rising interest rates prompted a run on the bank.